 To make the commands available, there is a need to link the library to the method.
-Add the library file ".hsl" to the method through the Menu "Method → Libraries..." (refer to Chapter 11.12 "Using Libraries").
+Add the ".hsl" Library File to the method through the "Method → Libraries..."
+Menu (refer to Section 11.12 Using Libraries).

 For software drivers, please consult a local Hamilton Representative.
 3rd party equipment which can be integrated includes, but is not limited to the following: